 The Education Fund grew to $1.513 billion, a 4.4 percent increase over last year, even as pupil attendance continued to decline.
 To cover the annual shortfall produced by school district voters, the Legislature increased the residential education property tax from 94 cents per $100 to 98 cents, and the non-residential tax rate from $1.44 to $1.515.

 The Vermont State Employees Union first won a long-sought blanket authorization to pocket "agency fees" for representing non-member state employees.
 There is no assurance that non-members will not be made to pay for the union's political activities.

 The AFL-CIO got the Legislature to authorize independent home service providers to form a pseudo-union to bargain with the state over subsidies for persons receiving home services.
 Since the Legislature has to authorize the money for the program, there's not much the state's bargainers can actually deliver, and the providers can't go out on strike if the subsidies aren't enough.
 Then labor got the Legislature to authorize a similar pseudo-union for providers of subsidized day care to children.
-The key feature of both of these measures is to swell the coffers of the unions by requiring payment of dues and agency fees.

 And then there is the job shrinkage bill, also known as increasing the state minimum wage.
 Vermont's current minimum wage, he second highest in the nation ($8.73), will go up in stages to $10.50 in 2018.